Alan-Baylis/RenPy_Maker/README.md

-I hope you enjoy using Ren'Py Maker and find it useful for creating very advanced visual novels in Ren'Py.
+I hope you enjoy using Ren'Py Maker and find it useful for creating advanced visual novels in Ren'Py.

 Alan Baylis